 Throw in the fact that communication can sometimes be difficult if you don’t speak the local language because most of the people older than 30 never had a chance to really learn English and you can see where the prejudice about Eastern Europeans being unfriendly may come from.

 Which doesn’t mean that it’s true.
-I felt very welcome in Ukraine, in Czechia and in Poland and I never met anyone who acted unfriendly to me.
-That’s despite the fact that I have seen travelers acting quite arrogantly in these countries – which in fact bothers me much more than a local not smiling at me (it also explains why some locals are skeptical of tourists).
+I felt very welcome in Ukraine, in Czechia and in Poland and I never met anyone in these countries who acted unfriendly to me.
+That’s despite the fact that I have seen travelers acting quite arrogantly there – which in fact bothers me much more than a local not smiling at me (it also explains why some locals are skeptical of tourists).
 I guess that it maybe might take some extra effort by a foreigner in Central and East European countries, but that shouldn’t be asking too much.
 After all, looking behind the facade should be one of the chief reasons for travel in the first place.